-Price/Profitability Projections: It's important to note a few keys to this plan and how projections have been calculated.
-Customer flow and sales volume has been estimated following a study of the sales patterns and trends in the states of Colorado, California, Washington, and Oregon.
+Sales price points have been estimated following a study of the sales patterns and trends in the states of Colorado, California, Washington, and Oregon.
 Since these states have a longer cannabis sales history than Massachusetts, their pricing trends over the past 2-3 years are useful and relevant to our projections.
-We have also considered current black-market pricing in Massachusetts along with the Cannabis Benchmarks.
+We have also considered current black-market pricing in Massachusetts along with the Cannabis Bench Mark.